Part IV

 The Law of the Elements

-In early Irish understanding, each element carried responsibility:
+In early Irish cosmology and Brehon tradition, each element carried responsibility:

 Clay (Earth): structure, boundary, integrity